urehkoh/Hyuga-kaya-set-1/README.md

 ## Notes

 * For Sabaki v0.35.1 or so
 * The theme is compatible up to 2560 pixel resolution of the shorter axis of your monitor.
 (The resolution of the longer axis doesn't matter.)
-If the resolution of the smaller axis exceeds 2560 pixels, abnormal graphic may appear.
+If the resolution of the shorter axis exceeds 2560 pixels, abnormal graphic may appear.

 ## Credit